qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database-revamp.md

 ### The Core Functionalities of Vector Databases

-When you think of a traditional database, the operations are familiar: you **create,** **search,** **update,** and **delete** records.
+When you think of a traditional database, the operations are familiar: you **create,** **read,** **update,** and **delete** records.
 These are the fundamentals.
 And guess what?
 In many ways, vector databases work the same way, but the operations are built for the complexity of vectors.

 #### 1. Indexing: HNSW Index and Sending Data To Qdrant